jackiehjm/stx-builds/docs/2023_stx_on_arm_status.md

 * Lack of qemu
 * Lack of secure boot feature

+Notes: POC level means that there are many hardcodes and workarounds, not good for upstream

 ### Phase 3 (2023-07 ~ 2023-12):

-* [Done] remaining packages source code porting: RT kernel
+* [Done] (by the end of 2023-07) remaining packages source code porting: RT kernel
-* [In-progress] remaining packages source code porting: ice, iqvlinux, qemu, qat
-* [Done] Deployment verification.
+* [Done] (by the end of 2023-07) Deployment verification.
   * AIO-SX(lowlatency): Bare metal and VM
   * AIO-DX(lowlatency): Bare metal and VM
   * AIO-DX(lowlatency) + worker: Bare metal and VM
   * STD (2+1): Bare metal
   * DC (AIO-DX for Central + 2 sub-cloud with AIO-SX): VM
   * DC (AIO-DX-LL for Central + 2 sub-cloud with AIO-SX-LL): VM
-* [In-Progress] Enhance the build system to support both x86-64 and ARM64.
+* [In-Progress] (2023-07 ~ 2023-08) Enhance the build system to support both x86-64 and ARM64.
+* [In-Progress] (2023-08) Write StarlingX specifications (HLD) for ARM64 implementations.
-* [Todo] Work with community with all POC level codes and make them product level, review and push to community.
+* [In-Progress] (2023-08 ~ 2023-10) Work with community with all POC level codes and make them product level, review and push to community.
+* [In-Progress] (2023-07 ~ 2023-12) contribute 6 servers to the community and setup the CICD workflow.
-* [Todo] Pre-built packages push to stalingx mirror (https://mirror.starlingx.cengn.ca/mirror/starlingx/)
+* [Todo] (2023-10 ~ 2023-12) Pre-built packages push to stalingx mirror (https://mirror.starlingx.cengn.ca/mirror/starlingx/)
-* [Todo] LAT-SDK for ARM64 push to starlingx mirror (http://mirror.starlingx.cengn.ca/mirror/lat-sdk/)
+* [Todo] (2023-10 ~ 2023-12) LAT-SDK for ARM64 push to starlingx mirror (http://mirror.starlingx.cengn.ca/mirror/lat-sdk/)
-* [Todo] All container images for ARM64 push to dockerhub (https://hub.docker.com/u/starlingx)
+* [Todo] (2023-10 ~ 2023-12) All container images for ARM64 push to dockerhub (https://hub.docker.com/u/starlingx)
+* [Todo] (2023-10 ~ 2023-12) DOC: provide documentaions about StarlingX on ARM.
+* [todo] (2023-10 ~ 2023-12) remaining packages source code porting: ice, qemu
-* [Todo] Secure boot and other features re-design or adjustment.
+* [Todo] (2023-12 or 2024) Secure boot and other features re-design or adjustment.

-* [Todo] Verify all deployment configurations on baremetal servers.
+CICD plan (draft):
-* [Todo] contribute 6 servers to the community and setup the CICD workflow.
+* [In-Progress] contribute 6 servers to the community and setup the CICD workflow.

-Notes: POC level means that there are many hardcodes and workarounds, not good for upstream
+  * [In-Progress](by the end of 2023-08) Get 6 servers ready from Ampere and send to StarlingX community(WindRiver Lab).
+  * [In-Progress](by the end of 2023-08) Get the CICD setup and deploy docs from StarlingX.
+    * who will help on the CICD setup on ARM platform?
+    * If there is any concret plan on setuping CICD on ARM?
+    * CICD related repos/links that can be ref
+    * How can we access to the CICD env for ARM developers from WindRiver and Arm
+  * [todo](by the end of 2023-10) Setup and deploy CICD tools on the 6 servers hosted by StarlingX community(WindRiver Lab)
+  * [todo](by the end of 2023-12) Test and ensure the CICD workflow work as expected

 ## Development summary